Kornelch/ChroTeMoVi/UserManual.md

 # Chromosome Territory Modeller and Viewer: User Manual

 This document is a User Manual for Chromosome Territory Modeller (`ChroTeMo`) and Chromosome Territory Viewer (`ChroTeVi`).
-The first one is intended to use when you want to create chromosome territory model for specific species.
-It computes parameters of modelled chromosomes, allows to preview model and save results to file.
-Because all computations are done by `ChroTeMo`, it takes some time to view results.
+The first one is intended to use when you want to create chromosome territory model for a specific species.
+It computes the parameters of modeled chromosomes, allows to preview the model and saves the results to a file.

-The second script is designed to be a viewer - it let you to read file created by `ChroTeMo`, display, rotate, zoom in and out created model.
-Because it works on ready model it is also faster in use.
+(`ChroTeVi`) is designed to be a viewer - it lets you to read files created by `ChroTeMo`, display,  zoom in and out, and rotate the created model.

 ### Hardware and software requirements
 Both scripts are written in Python.
-For visualisation purposes we use VPython.
+For visualization purposes we use VPython.
 Our scripts also use libraries: `Tkinter`, `tkFileDialog`, `time`, `random`, `gc`, `array` and `datetime`.

-If you are using Linux, probably you have Python itself already installed.
+If you are using Linux, probably you have Python already installed.
-See Python and libraries (`VPython`) documentation  about how to install necessary software.
-For links see Appendix at the end of this manual.
+See Python and libraries (`VPython`) documentation to learn how to install the necessary software.
+For links see the Appendix at the end of this manual.

 Minimal hardware requirements are determined by requirements of Python and VPython.
-Anyway, because of visualisation probably it will be more comfortable if you will have own graphics card - not only those integrated with mainboard.
+However, because of the visualisation probably it will be more comfortable if you have an additional graphics card - not only the one integrated with the mainboard.

 ### Testing software environment - loading and running scripts
 After downloading and installing necessary software and libraries you can test your environment.